-In 1940, in his book called “Elements of acoustical engineering”, Hardy Ferdinand Olson already talk about the theoretical concept of an acoustic line source.
+In 1940, in his book called “Elements of acoustical engineering”, Harry Ferdinand Olson already talk about the theoretical concept of an acoustic line source.

 Starting in the 50s, column speakers were used as public address systems because they could direct the sound over a wide horizontal angle and a very narrow vertical angle instead of dispersing it where sound was not wanted or needed.
 This reduced the amount of reverberant sound and increased intelligibility in large rooms and auditoriums.
 It also reduced the possibility of acoustic feedback to the microphone.
 The response did not cover the entire frequency range but was adequate for voice range.

 Harold Beveridge was probably the first to create a line source system to cover most of the frequency range in 1965.

 It was also the only one before RUEL to create a wide dispersion, one-way, line source system!

 It was using an electrostatic driver, a lens and an Helmoltz resonator (bass reflex).

 The system was complicated to build, expensive and cumbersome but the Beveridge Cylindrical Sound System (BCSS) was universally acclaimed as the Rolls Royce of loudspeaker systems.

 Harold Beveridge criteria for his speakers:

 It was a full range electrostatic system: no crossovers.

 It was full height: at least 3/4 of the distance from floor to ceiling.